gcarbo01/db-schema-design-guidelines/README.md

 <br>

 The minimum implementation of the Company concept is to have the Unique identifier key named “CompanyId”.
-So, the CompanyId implementation in domains can be:
+So, the CompanyId implementation in domains can be: <br>
 .
-A field at the aggregate root level only.
+A field at the aggregate root level only. <br>
 .
-A field in all tables, not just the domain root entity.
+A field in all tables, not just the domain root entity.  <br>
 ## References
 <br>
 <br>